US STOCKS-Wall St surges on tech boost as presidential race remains undecided

 "Biden" shares vs "Trump" shareshttps://tmsnrt.rs/38aZb1V

-(Additional reporting by Shivani Kumaresan in Bengaluru; Editing by Saumyadeb Chakrabarty and Anil D'Silva)
+(Reporting by Medha Singh and Sagarika Jaisinghani in Bengaluru; Additional reporting by Shivani Kumaresan; Editing by Saumyadeb Chakrabarty and Anil D'Silva)

 ((Sagarika.Jaisinghani@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256;))